pschapman/ucs-config-report/README.md

 3. (Optional) Configure Scheduled Task (Windows) or cron job (Mac) to run the script on a regular basis

 ## What's New
+**Version 4.3a - 9/22/2023**
+- New Features
+  - Added MTU column to Network tab on Service Profile and Service Profile Template detail pages

 **Version 4.3 - 10/9/2022**
 - New Features
   - NoStats CLI option now fully functional